dir: Justin Kurzel

 It's a flat and blasted landscape, with dead trees all over the place, many which look burnt, and the shack where a woman and like ten kids seems to live, and it looks unfortunately a bit too similar to recent wine commercials on Australian (or at least Victorian) tv exhorting viewers to Embrace the Magnificent Unknown by drinking as many litres of Jacob’s Creek as one can afford.

 Now, I can state for a fact that the Unknown embraced by drinking enough wine is not Magnificent in any way, and it is more akin to being blackout drunk, which isn’t good for anyone except Jacob’s Creek.
 Those commercials are incredibly relevant in Australia because they have a certain look, they often have Nick Cave and the Bad Seeds music playing in them, so they’re very culturally loaded, and they are very fucking pretentious.
-Smarter minds than mind have pointed out that these ads, with their primal, protean focus, of dangerous, serious men forcing their hands into the soil, and wandering confused looking women are a lot of sugarcoating and cosplay to dress up the fact that most wine production is purely an industrial process.
+Smarter minds than mine have pointed out that these ads, with their primal, protean focus, of dangerous, serious men forcing their hands into the soil, and wandering confused looking women are a lot of sugarcoating and cosplay to dress up the fact that most wine production is purely an industrial process.

 So it does have a striking look, this flick, but it does sometimes look like the latest Jacob’s Creek commercial.